A festival just for sewists

 Entry to our festival is free!
 Workshops and lectures are also free and you don’t have to sign up for them in advance.
 The sewing retreat, courses and accommodation in the school are paid, and you can book your place on this site closer to the event.

 Ommel 2018 was the first time the festival was organised and 3000 people attended.
 We received lots of positive feedback which allowed us to make Ommel 2019 even bigger.
-Last summer we had 4000 people visiting our festival.
+That year we had 4000 people visiting our festival.

 The event is open